 Mixed Instrumental Classes

-Teen Mixed Instrumental Class - Kevin McCullagh
+Kids Mixed Instrumental Class - maria rafferty

-The Teen Mixed Instrumental Class with Kevin McCullagh is designed for young musicians aged 13–18 (with some places for 11–12-year-olds) of all levels.
-This collaborative class gives teens the opportunity to learn and arrange traditional tunes, develop ensemble skills, and play confidently as part of a group.
-It’s also a great way to meet new friends who share a love of traditional music, all in a supportive and fun environment.
+The Kids Mixed Instrumental Class, led by Maria Rafferty, is designed for young musicians at improver/intermediate level.
+This collaborative class gives students the opportunity to learn tunes together, develop ensemble skills, and build confidence playing as part of a group.
+Itโ€™s also a great way to meet other young players and enjoy making music in a supportive and fun environment.

-adult Mixed Instrumental Class– catriona gribben
+adult Mixed Instrumental Classโ€“ catriona gribben

-intermediate and advanced – wednesday 6:00–7:00pm
+intermediate and advanced โ€“ wednesday 6:00โ€“7:00pm

 The Mixed Instrumental Class with Catriona Gribben is designed for intermediate and advanced players on melody instruments, including guitar and bouzouki.
-This collaborative class focuses on developing ensemble skills, teaching 1–2 new tunes per week, and building confidence in session playing — from creating smooth transitions between tunes to playing comfortably at speed as part of a group.
-Led by multi-instrumentalist Catriona Gribben, a Donegal-born performer with extensive international touring experience and a key figure in Belfast’s traditional music scene, the class offers an engaging, supportive environment for players to expand their repertoire and musicianship.
+This collaborative class focuses on developing ensemble skills, teaching 1โ€“2 new tunes per week, and building confidence in session playing โ€” from creating smooth transitions between tunes to playing comfortably at speed as part of a group.
+Led by multi-instrumentalist Catriona Gribben, a Donegal-born performer with extensive international touring experience and a key figure in Belfastโ€™s traditional music scene, the class offers an engaging, supportive environment for players to expand their repertoire and musicianship.

 Kevin mCcullagh